esumitra/CSCIE-88C-Prerequisite/README.md

-# Self Assessment Problems for CSCI E88C - Spring, 2022
+# Self Assessment Problems for CSCI E88C - Fall, 2022

-The problem set below is to assess a student's readiness to take the course on Programming in Scala for Big Data Systems at https://extension.harvard.edu/course-catalog/courses/programming-in-scala-for-big-data-systems/26278.
+The problem set below is to assess a student's readiness to take the Programming in Scala for Big Data Systems at https://courses.dce.harvard.edu/?details&srcdb=202301&crn=16769.

-Please complete the problem set below in any language of your choice.
-You do not have to turn in this self assessment.
+To complete the course successfully, you should be able to solve the problems below by writing code in any programming language of your choice.
+You do not have to turn in this self-assessment.
 The problem set is not graded.

 ### Dataset
 The dataset for the problems is a retail transaction data set from Kaggle.
 A sample of the data is below: